-In March 2021, the UK Financial Conduct Authority (FCA) announced the dates on which LIBOR would be discontinued.
-All GBP, CHF, EUR and JPY London Interbank Offered Rate (LIBOR) settings and the one-week and two-month USD LIBOR settings would lose representativeness or discontinue after 31 December 2021.
+In March 2021, the UK Financial Conduct Authority ("FCA") announced the dates on which LIBOR would be discontinued.
+All GBP, CHF, EUR and JPY London Interbank Offered Rate ("LIBOR") settings and the one-week and two-month USD LIBOR settings would lose representativeness or discontinue after 31 December 2021.
 The remaining USD LIBOR settings would lose representativeness or discontinue after 30 June 2023.

-Nomura Group, including the Company, has been actively working on a transition away from IBOR to risk free rates ("RFR").
-During the year, the Company has completed the transition of the IBOR exposures to RFRs and is currently working on the remaining transitions for those IBOR referenced rates that has yet to cease as shown in the table below.
+During the year, the Company has completed the transition of the Interbank Offered Rate ("IBOR") exposures to RFRs and is currently working on the remaining transitions for those IBOR referenced rates that has yet to cease as shown in the table below.
 The migration of the existing IBOR positions will be validated by the various workstreams.
 In addition, migrations for existing IBOR positions are being performed with the involvement of multiple departments across the Nomura Group.